Connor-Mooney/Connor-Mooney.github.io/about.md

 ---
 {::options parse_block_html="true" /}

 Hi!
 My name is Connor.
 I'm a second year physics PhD student at the University of Maryland, College Park.
-I work with Alexey Gorshkov and Andrew Childs.
+I work with [Alexey Gorshkov][gorshkov] and [Andrew Childs][achilds].
 My research interests lie at the intersection of mathematical physics, condensed matter theory, and quantum information science.

 <script type="text/javascript">